enowmbi/News-List/README.md

 # news-list
-Displays news from different news agencies using api from https://newsapi.org
+Displays news from different news agencies using api from https://newsapi.org.
+Completely written with JavaScript.Requires internet connection to work.